nisanthchunduru/hoarder/README.md

 # Hoarder

-A private, easily self-hostable and beautiful "save it later" app
+A private, easily self-hostable and beautiful read-it-later app

 Hoarder is a privacy-focused alternative to Instapaper, Pocket and similar services